 Initial care for conditions that may become more serious or chronic in nature

-While your primary care doctor may treat and diagnose your disease, he or she may refer you to a specialist for more specialized treatment of certain aspects of a disease.
+Your primary care doctor may treat and diagnose your disease.
+They may also refer you to a specialist for more specialized treatment of certain aspects of a disease.

 This doctor specializes in orthopedic surgery.
-He or she may also be called an orthopedist.
+They may also be called an orthopedist.
 Orthopedists are educated in the workings of the musculoskeletal system.
-They can diagnose bone, muscle, joint, tendon, or ligament conditions, treat an injury, provide rehabilitation, and advise on how to prevent further damage to a diseased area.
+They can diagnose bone, muscle, joint, tendon, or ligament conditions.
+They can also treat an injury, provide rehabilitation (rehab), and advise on how to prevent further damage to a diseased area.